President Trump invites Michigan GOP leaders to White House

 The four-member state board, which is expected to meet Monday, is split with two Democrats and two Republicans - the same makeup as the Wayne County board.

-President Donald Trump's campaign believes the latest about-face by Palmer and Hartmann is legitimate.
+Trump's campaign says the latest about-face by Palmer and Hartmann is legitimate.
 It withdrew a federal lawsuit challenging the Detroit-area results, attaching affidavits from the pair.

 Palmer and Hartmann initially voted against certification Tuesday, leaving the county Board of Canvassers deadlocked at 2-2 along party lines.
 Palmer complained that certain Detroit precincts were out of balance, meaning that absentee ballot books did not match the number of ballots cast.